 When you borrow money from a bank or credit union, your interest payment ensures the deal is profitable for the lender.
 If you borrow from family, those interest payments will benefit a loved one rather than an institution.
 If you have a family member who has a large cash reserve, he may be happy to earn a reasonable rate of return on his capital.
-PW Johnson, a wealth management firm, explains that intra-family loans can offer investors better returns than they'd get on CDs and bonds.
+Intra-family loans can offer investors better returns than they'd get on CDs and bonds.

 Advantage: More Flexibility